US and Other Countries with the Best Job Opportunities for International Students

 Additionally, your professors can connect you with their peers in the industry and assist in finding job or internship opportunities while you study, or even after you graduate.
 If you want to pursue a career in research, you may even be able to work alongside your professors!

 If you want to find the ideal university for your future goals, speak to a Shorelight advisor.
-In addition to providing academic support, your advisor can assist with help applying for study abroad programs, how to apply for an internship, and career development programs.
-They can also help you apply to the university of your choice, provide visa assistance services, and offer resources like our guide to international standardized tests
+In addition to providing academic support, your advisor can assist with applying for study abroad programs, how to apply for an internship, and career development programs.
+They can also help you apply to the university of your choice, provide visa assistance services, and offer resources like our guide to international standardized tests.

 Whether you plan to continue your career in the US or return to your home country, working abroad in the US lets you develop valuable experience and skills relevant to any career.